 3 Tips and Tricks to Keep Your Classic Car Looking Like New

 Detailing a classic car can be a time-consuming challenge, but it’s a labor of love for their owners.
+Acres of shining chrome and mirror-like body panels make any vintage vehicle stand out.
 Below, you’ll find three essential tips and tricks to keep your classic car looking like it just rolled off the lot.

 1. Car Covers and Garage Storage